Skip to Content

 Mark walking along the sandstone bed of Taughannock Creek

 You can choose to follow a gravel track flanking the creek or walk along the creek bed if it’s as dry as you can see here.
 Roughly half of all visitors we saw walked up the entire creek bed.
+The creek is completely safe to walk along when it’s dry but eventually you’ll see signs telling you to leave the creek and re-join the designated path.

-An easy well marked and flat trail to Taughannock Falls
+An easy well marked and flat trail

 Taughannock Falls Gorge Trail is very short, flat and easy.
 Basically no elevation is gained or lost which makes the trail perfectly accessible for families with very young children or those with mobility issues.
+The final stretch of path leads you through a forested area and eventually brings you out into an opening where you can see a wooden bridge.

-Wooden bridge and Taughannock Falls view in a NY State Park
+Wooden bridge and Taughannock Falls view

-The stunning Taughannock Falls in spring
+The stunning waterfall in spring as seen from the creek

 Turn to the left for your first sight of Taughannock Falls from up close.
-You will cross the bridge from left to right as you look at the image above.
+You’ll cross the bridge from left to right as you look at the image above.
+Water will crash noisily out of the tree lined cliff top in late spring and early summer.
+Once you’ve crossed the bridge, follow the path as it turns slightly left and comes to a dead end.

 Barriers at the end of Gorge Trail to keep visitors safe

 When there is little water in the landing zone and running through the creek, you may notice many visitors stepping over the wall and walking around the small stoned surface.
+But if water is crashing over, please don’t go out into this area.
+There is immediate danger of falling rocks and strong currents because the water levels can be deceiving.

 A wispy waterfall at Taughannock